3 Ways to Promote Mental Health Awareness in the Workplace

 No matter how robust your mental health benefits are, nothing will change if employees are too afraid or too ashamed to take advantage of them.
 Changing these attitudes requires a top-down approach that costs close to nothing but asks managers to be more involved and lead by example.

 Our research found that employees need a more accepting and open culture, additional training, and a personal approach when it comes to mental health.
 So, how can you help employees who are struggling with mental health problems?

 1. Create awareness by involving leadership

 Here are some things that you’ll want to consider implementing in your organization:

-- Publicize your company’s commitment to mental wellbeing — use your company’s training materials and social media posts to talk about what you’re doing to support mental health awareness initiatives.
-Then promote the initiatives in place your employees can take advantage of.
+- Publicize your company’s commitment to mental well-being.
+Use your company’s training materials and social media posts to talk about what you’re doing to support mental health awareness initiatives.
+Then promote the initiatives in place that your employees can take advantage of.

-- Ask executives to share their experiences openly — every one of us has a poor mental health story, including top managers and CEOs.
-Ask those top-performing people in your organization to share their stories publicly so that your line employees know they’re not alone and to encourage them to ask for help if they need it.
+- Ask executives to share their experiences openly.
+Every one of us has a poor mental health story, including top managers and CEOs.
+Ask those top-performing people in your organization to share their stories publicly so that your line employees know they’re not alone and encourage them to ask for help if they need it.

-2. Emphasise the importance of mental health sick days
+2. Emphasize the importance of mental health sick days